Pastor Arnold W. Weckeman September 2018 (Updated 4/11/2022)

-When reading the Bible it is readily obvious that the majority of its contents relate to one people group or nation: the Jew.
-They are referred to as God’s “chosen people”, the “head of the nations” to them alone “were committed the oracles of God” (Rom.3:2).
+When reading the Bible, it is readily apparent that most of its contents relate to one people group or nation: the Jew.
+The Jews are referred to as God’s “chosen people,” the “head of the nations” to them alone “were committed the oracles of God” (Rom.3:2).
 They are promised an everlasting earthly kingdom with its capital in Jerusalem ruled by the Lord Jesus Christ.
-However, due to the fact that they, in unbelief, rejected and crucified their Messiah, Israel has been temporarily cast aside, consider “I say then, Have they [Israel] stumbled that they should fall?
+However, because they, in unbelief, rejected and crucified their Messiah, Israel has been temporarily cast aside, consider “I say then, Have they [Israel] stumbled that they should fall?
 God forbid: but rather through their fall salvation is come unto the Gentiles, for to provoke them to jealousy.
 Now if the fall of them be the riches of the world, and the diminishing of them the riches of the Gentiles; how much more their fulness?
 (Rom.11:11-12).

 The Nation Israel’s Final Rejection of Christ.

-The casting aside of Israel has postponed the establishment of the earthly, Jewish Kingdom and ushered in an unforeseen dispensation referred to as the “dispensation of the grace of God” (Eph.
-3:1); which was a “Mystery” in the Old Testament and the “Gospels.
+The casting aside of Israel has postponed the establishment of Israel’s earthly, Davidic Kingdom and ushered in an unforeseen dispensation referred to as the “dispensation of the grace of God” (Eph.
+3:1), which was a “Mystery” in the Old Testament and the “Gospels.
 “Whereby, when ye read, ye may understand my [Paul] knowledge in the mystery of Christ) which in other ages was not made known unto the sons of men…” (Eph.
-3:4-5) [Emphasis mine].
+3:4-5), [Emphasis mine].

-”The Lord has temporarily turned away His attention from Israel and is presently dealing with the Gentiles; not through the “Law of Moses” but by the grace of God through faith in the death, burial and resurrection of the Lord Jesus Christ: “For whosoever shall call upon the name of the Lord shall be saved.”
+”The Lord has temporarily turned away His attention from Israel and is presently dealing with the Gentiles; not through the “Law of Moses” but by the grace of God through faith (Eph.2:8-9) in the death, burial, and resurrection of the Lord Jesus Christ.
+“For whosoever shall call upon the name of the Lord shall be saved.”
 (Rom.
 10:13): Faith plus nothing!
-Recognizing this crucial change and all that it involves reveals the extreme importance of learning to “rightly dividing the word of God.”
+Recognizing this crucial change and all it involves reveals the extreme importance of learning to “rightly dividing the word of God.”

 2nd Distinctions Between the Various Dispensations